 Gratitude & Humility

 Gratitude and humility goes a long way.
 These two areas are what I’ve been allowing Holy Spirit to do a deep work in me.
+According to Merriam-Webster, gratitude is the state of being grateful, thankfulness.
+Humility means freedom from pride and arrogance, the state or quality of being humble.

 Perhaps the worst of them all is false humility, which makes us downplay Christ’s ability and gifts at work within us, which could turn into deception, stagnation, and disobedience.
 Yikes!